 The instrument panel is designed to accommodate the customary advanced flight instruments on the left side in front of the pilot and engine instruments on the right side.
 The optional instruments such as the gyro instruments of the flight group are shock mounted.
 The Artificial Horizon and Directional Gyro in this group are operated by an optional vacuum pump on each engine.
-The Turn and Bank is an electrically operated instrument and serves as a standby in case of vacuum system failure.
+The vacuum system standby is the optional, electrically operated Rate of Turn Indicator.